ulgenklc/temporal_network_analysis/docs/source/Generating time series of spiking neurons.rst

 Generating time series of spiking neurons
 ============================================
 One can use the below framework to create time series of spiking neurons which are synchronized in various assymblies.
 This behavior is exhibited as planted community structure.
-Note that this package allows simulation of different community events which can be found in ``Temporal Network``.
+Note that this package allows simulation of different community events which can be found in The ``Temporal Network`` class.

 Planting dynamic communities into synthetic time series data
 *************************************************************